You have an amazing business, and you should have a great reputation to match — instead, your reputation barely registers online.

 The easiest way to get more organic reviews is to simply link to your Yelp page wherever possible.
 Add a link at the bottom of your email signature (like this yoga studio does in their emails to me), include a Yelp widget on your website, and throw a link in the bio lines of your Twitter, Facebook, Instagram, and more.

-Since straight up asking for Yelp reviews is not allowed, you should never word it as "Write a Yelp review about us."
-Instead, beside each link, write something like, "Check out our Yelp page!" or "See what our customers are saying on Yelp!"
+Since Yelp doesn't allow direct solicitation for reviews, don’t word this pitch as "Write a Yelp review about us."
+Instead, opt for something like, "Check out our Yelp page!" or "See what our customers are saying on Yelp!"
 The direct link will encourage more of your customers to click through.
-And, once they're already on your Yelp page, it's highly likely they will contribute their own review.
+And, once they're already on your Yelp page, it's more likely they will contribute their own review.

 2. Mention your Yelp page to loyal customers.